 - a.
 If you wish to use your laptop or notebook during class, you need to have your electronic page open only to materials immediately relevant to class content and discussion. - b.
 All other electronics must be muted or turned off for the entire class period. - c.
 Completion of all assignments is required, and passing the course will be difficult without doing so.
 Readings and written responses must be prepared in advance of the date scheduled/due and of sufficient length and quality to meet the assignment's requirements and intents.
 Missed work (quizzes and written responses) may be made up only in truly extenuating circumstances and only if you and I have had a conversation about your situation.
 No make-up work will be given for missed work. - d.
-Late assignments will not be accepted either in person, by delivery, or in my mailbox (unless you and I have communicated prior to the deadline about extenuating circumstances). - e.
+Late assignments will not be accepted either in Canvas, in person, by delivery, or in my mailbox (unless you and I have communicated prior to the deadline about extenuating circumstances). - e.
 It is your responsibility to see to it that I receive your work.
-Unless otherwise agreed upon, I require assignments be turned in to me in hard copy. - f.
-Always keep multiple disc copies and hardcopies of your work on hand so that you can provide duplicate copies if you need to provide them. - g.
+Unless otherwise agreed upon, I require assignments be turned in to me in hard copy, unless this is an online class and must be submitted via Canvas. - f.
+Always keep your work stored somewhere where you can retrieve it if your computer should break.
+Emailing yourself a copy of your work in an attachment or storing it on a thumb drive or in the cloud is recommended.
+Inevitably during the course someone's computer will decide not to function properly. - g.
 Handwritten assignments are never acceptable (unless so specified). - h.
 You may be requested to attend office hours with the professor if a need arises.